London Gay Men's Chorus

 London Gay Men's Chorus is a gay choir that was founded in 1991 by a group of nine gay men.
-The group now has around 150 singing members at any one time and almost 300 members in total.
+The group now has around 200 singing members at any one time and over 300 members in total.

 Introduction

-With a widely varying repertoire from classical music to folk, jazz, pop, R&B or show tunes, and often including choreography, the Chorus's mission is one of 'social justice through song' - aiming to challenge preconceptions - both musical and social - in society, whilst also providing a social network for its members.
+With a widely varying repertoire from classical music to folk, jazz, pop, R&B or show tunes, and often including choreography, the Chorus's Vision is 'Everyone Brought Together Through Song'.
+The LGMC's Mission is to 'Create, Enable and Connect Confident Voices across Communities with fun, hope, love, joy and fearless allyship', while the values which guide the charity are "all-in", "harmony", "community" and "transformation".
 The Chorus operates an open access policy, allowing anyone to join.
 New members are simply voice-tested and not auditioned when they join the group.

-The Chorus often rehearses at Cecil Sharp House, Camden Town and has offices at Kemp House in London, England.
+The Chorus often rehearses at Cecil Sharp House, Camden Town and has offices at Capital House in London, England.

 Structure

-With approximately 190 voices, the London Gay Men's Chorus has four singing sections, bass, baritone, first tenor and second tenor.
+With approximately 200 voices, the London Gay Men's Chorus has four singing sections, bass, baritone, first tenor and second tenor.
 Each section is divided between upper and lower voices supported by a music support team drawn from the ranks.
-SemiTones are non-singing members who help support the chorus, primarily with serving refreshments during break and Front of House activities during a concert.
+Semitones are non-singing members who help support the chorus, including performing Front of House activities during a concert.

 A group of auditioned members constitute the 'ensemble' (LGMCe), a small group which works as an ambassadorial and fundraising entity and performs at corporate events, civil partnership and wedding ceremonies.

-The Music Team including the artistic director their deputies and assistants are all professionals employed on freelance contracts by the Chorus.

-The Chorus also employs a company manager but mostly draws on volunteer work from its members to support its activities.